 Since his passengers paid a flat rate for his service, there was no benefit to him in taking a longer route than necessary.
 And he never did.

-He liked to tell the story of a passenger who commented warily, after travelling along several unexpected streets, how they’d never gone to the airport this way.
+He liked to tell the story of a passenger who mistrusted his choice of routes, and commented, warily, “I’ve never gone to the airport this way.
+Are you sure…”

-“Ma’am,” he said.
-“The only one in this van who needs to know how to get to the airport is me.”
+“Ma’am,” he told her, sweetening that charming accent as he does when his knowledge is questioned, “the only one in this van who needs to know how to get to the airport is me.”

-If you’re always in the driver’s seat, it’s okay to relax and let someone else do the job for a change.
-Let them improvise, let them show you things.
+Here’s the moral of the story: when you’re in the passenger’s seat, relax.
+Let the driver do the driving.
+Assume they’re competent.
+Assume good intent.
+Let them show you things you wouldn’t have otherwise seen.
 Let the world show you things.
-You can take delight in seeing something unanticipated, instead of umbrage that you got where you were going a different way than you’d planned.
+Take some small bit of delight in seeing something unanticipated, instead of umbrage that you got where you were going a different way than you’d planned.